ADHD Cost Compare

 Registered Social Workers (RSW)

-Registered Social Workers in Ontario โ€” the functional equivalent of U.S.-based LCSWs โ€” charge an average of $160 CAD per hour, with rates ranging from $120 to $200 CAD.
+Registered Social Workers in Ontario โ€” the functional equivalent of U.S.-based LCSWs โ€” generally charge $120 to $200 CAD per hour, with most providers listing fees near $160/hr (source: Psychology Today Canada Provider Directory, 2025).
+These are provider-listed fees.
 RSWs provide cognitive-behavioral therapy (CBT), psychoeducation, and ADHD coaching.

 Registered Psychologists (C.Psych)

-Licensed psychologists in Ontario charge an average of $250 CAD per hour, with rates ranging from $200 to $350 CAD.
+Licensed psychologists in Ontario generally charge $200 to $350 CAD per hour, with most providers listing fees near $250/hr (source: Psychology Today Canada Provider Directory, 2025; CPA Fee Guidelines, 2025).
+These are provider-listed fees.
 The Ontario Psychological Association recommends a fee of $250/hour, though actual rates vary by specialization and geography.

 Insurance Landscape